Feline Infectious Peritonitis commonly referred to as "FIP" is:

 Most veterinarian health research experts believe FIP is not contagious.
 These leading researchers believe cats that are ill with FIP are not a risk to other cats and thus do not need to be isolated from other cats.
 However, personally, I would always err on the side of caution and isolate (quarantine) a new cat and always practice good animal husbandry (see recommendations below).

 How Can an Infectious Disease Not be Contagious?

 FIP is a REACTION to infection with the mutated feline enteric coronavirus (FECV).
-Most cats who become infected with FECV essentially get the flu and never develop anything more serious.
-FECV mutates into FIP in less than 1 in 300 cats.
-The mutated virus is not contagious to other cats.
+Most cats who become infected with FECV essentially get a flu and never develop anything more serious.
+In a very small amount of felines with FECV the virus will mutate into FIP.

 When a Cat Dies From FIP, What is the Infection Risk to the Other Feline Housemates?

 The other feline housemates likely already have the coronavirus.
 However, as stated above, it is HIGHLY UNLIKELY the housemate cats will develop clinical FIP.
 Even in instances when FIPV carriers are known to be present in a household, the chances of other cats developing clinical FIP are very rare and at best, sporadic.
 However, as a pet lover and cat owner, I recognize the term "highly unlikely" does not help nor make one feel better when it is your cat or kitten that becomes sick with this deadly disease.